The 2019 Micato Hot ListApril 30, 2019

 What: Skybeds decribes a place – a Natural Selection camp – as well as a way of camping, albeit very comfy, literally elevated camping in a beguiling, wildlife-rich game reserve.

 Why It’s Hot: Imagine combining astronomy and romance.
 Successfully.
 Not only can it be done, but it can be done in the most wow-ish of ways, in this case from a three-story platform gloriously sandwiched by a blanket of stars above and below, a waterhole that’s a surefire magnet for thirsty elephants.
-Your platform, in addition to your mosquito-netted al-fresco bed on the top level, conveniently has a bathroom with a flush toilet, enclosed shower and private changing room on the second floor, so you’ll be roughing it just enough but never too much.
+Your platform, in addition to your mosquito-netted al-fresco bed on the top level, conveniently has a bathroom with a flush toilet, enclosed shower and private changing room on the second floor, so you’ll be roughing it, while still staying comfortable.

 Suján RajMahal Palace, Jaipur, India